joeax/LearnAI-DesigningandArchitectingIntelligentAgents/02-bot_design/1_session.md

 The following are some general guidelines on running a workshop.
 These are harnessed through previous engagements conducted by the Microsoft Services teams.

 * Start the discussion broadly with Design Led Thinking making sure Desirability, Feasibility and Viability criteria are top of mind.
-* Use existing logs/fact based analysis for driving towards top intents and key uses cases.
+* Use existing logs/fact-based analysis for driving towards top intents and key uses cases.
 * Use the Pareto Principle to make the cases if applicable
-* In a complete green-field scenario start by defining the personas and then use the lifecycle of the personas to identifying specific use-cases
+* In a complete green-field scenario, start by defining the personas and then use the lifecycle of the personas to identify specific use-cases
 * Gauge the level of understanding around Bot terminologies in the audience and feel free to set the stage with key terms and taxonomies, this allows the audience to stay engaged during the workshop and not get lost in taxonomies.

 Ultimately, it does not matter how “smart” a bot is, or whether it supports a rich natural language that interacts with your users seamlessly.
 The design phase should attempt to answer the following questions: